oubidar-Abderrahim/abderrahimoubidar.github.io/_posts/2018-1-19-Create-a-Voice-Command-App-with-Java-and-Sphinx4.md

 {% endhighlight %}

-Adding more commands
+Adding more commands :
 ---

 In order to add more commands, just add your new commands in your previous *txt file* and then repeat the steps from the *Creating Language Model and Dictionary*.

-*The Code in Github :* [Create a Voice Command App with Java and Sphinx4](https://github.com/oubidar-Abderrahim/MyJavaWork/tree/master/VocalCommand "Github")
+*The Code in Github :* [Create a Voice Command App with Java and Sphinx4](https://github.com/oubidar-Abderrahim/MyJavaWork/tree/master/VocalCommand "Github").

 That it!
-I hope everything was clear and have fun with you're new cool voice command app
+I hope everything was clear and have fun with you're new cool voice command app!

 Thank you, regards.